agda/agda/doc/user-manual/language/cubical.lagda.rst

 One subtle difference between paths and the propositional equality type of Agda is that the computation rule for ``J`` does not hold definitionally.
-If ``J`` is defined using pattern-matching as in the standard library then this holds, however as the path types are not inductively defined this does not hold for the above definition of ``J``.
+If ``J`` is defined using pattern-matching as in the Agda standard library then this holds, however as the path types are not inductively defined this does not hold for the above definition of ``J``.
 In particular, transport in a constant family is only the identity function up to a path which implies that the computation rule for ``J`` only holds up to a path: